 About 50 Eggs

 Mary Mazzio, an award-winning documentary film director, Olympian, and former law firm partner, is Founder and CEO of 50 Eggs, Inc., an independent film production company, dedicated to creating films having social impact.
-Mary wrote, directed and produced the highly-acclaimed award-winning films, TEN9EIGHT, A Hero for Daisy, Lemonade Stories, Apple Pie as well as we are BlackRock.
-She has recently completed The Apple Pushers, narrated by Academy Award nominee Edward Norton and funded by the Laurie M. Tisch Illumination Fund, which was picked up for distribution by Oscilloscope.
-She is currently wrapping up Contrarian, a film about legendary stock investor John Templeton, which aired on Bloomberg Television.
+Mary wrote, directed and produced the highly-acclaimed award-winning films, TEN9EIGHT, A Hero for Daisy, Lemonade Stories, Apple Pie.
+She recently completed The Apple Pushers, narrated by Academy Award nominee Edward Norton and funded by the Laurie M. Tisch Illumination Fund, which was picked up for distribution by Oscilloscope, and Contrarian, a film about legendary stock investor John Templeton, which aired on Bloomberg Television.
 Her newest film, Underwater Dreams, narrated by Michael Pena, will be released in 2014.

 Mazzio, an Olympic athlete (1992-Rowing), is a graduate of Mount Holyoke College and Georgetown Law School.
 She is a recipient of several awards including an honorary degree from Mount Holyoke College; the Women’s Sports Foundation Journalism Award, a Gracie Award, a Myra Sadker Gender Equity Curriculum Award, a Henry Luce Foundation Fellowship (to Korea), the Mary Lyon Award (from Mount Holyoke College), and a Rotary Foundation Graduate Fellowship (to France).
 Mary, formerly a partner with the law firm of Brown Rudnick in Boston, MA, has served on a number of Boards of Directors including Shackleton Schools (which serve high school students in danger of dropping out of high school), Sojourner House (a homeless shelter), The Boston Youth Symphony Orchestras, The Head of the Charles Regatta, The National Rowing Foundation, and World T.E.A.M Sports (supporting disabled athletes).
 She has also served as a judge for the Sports Emmys.
 The Schlesinger Library at Harvard University has requested all of Mazzio’s papers for its collection.